azurecitadel/azurecitadel.github.io/guides/serverless-cognitive.md

 ## Deployment & Setup
 The system requires a single Function App, storage account and Cognitive Services account.
 Using a consumption plan for the Function App means the costs for deploying the system are extremely small.

+### Option 1.
+Automated Deployment Script
+A bash script `deploy.sh` for fully automated deployment is provided in the **etc** directory.
+This script will create everything and deploy all the Functions code.
+The default resource group is called ****Demo.ServerlessVision**** and deploys to **North Europe**, you can modify the script to change these defaults.

+To run the script you will need the Azure CLI installed and configured and either run the script locally under WSL bash or simply use the Azure Cloud Shell

+- **Step 1** Go to [shell.azure.com](shell.azure.com) and login
+- **Step 2** Run `curl -s https://raw.githubusercontent.com/benc-uk/serverless-cognitive/master/etc/deploy.sh | bash`

+### Option 2.
+Manual Deployment
+If you want to learn a little bit more about Functions and how the parts integrate together, then you can manually deploy the solution.
 All these steps use the Azure Portal, and assume you already have an Azure subscription

 ### 1. Deploy a new Azure Function App using the Portal
 - Click; *New ➔ Compute ➔ Function App*
 - Pick any unique name for your app
 - Pick Windows as the OS
 - Opt to create a new resource group, give it any name that you wish
-- For the *Hosting Plan* Select "Consumption Plan"
+- For the *Hosting Plan* select "Consumption Plan"
+- For the *Runtime Stack* select "JavaScript"
 - Opt to create a new storage account, and make a note of the name
-- Turn off Application Insights
+- Use of *Application Insights* is optional, it will provide monitoring and diagnostics if you are interested in seeing them

 ### 2. Deploy Computer Vision Cognitive Service
 - Click; *New ➔ AI + Machine Learning ➔ Computer Vision*